QED-it/zkinterface-ir/README.md

 ### A producer: example generator

 The command below generates an example statement.
 It stores it into files in the working directory (customizable, see `zki_sieve help`).
-The profile AC (Arithmetic Circuit) was selected.

     zki_sieve example

     …
-    Writing ./000_instance.sieve
+    Writing ./000_public_inputs.sieve
-    Writing ./001_witness.sieve
+    Writing ./001_private_inputs.sieve
     Writing ./002_relation.sieve